×

 3. Foods of the World

-This is a conversation activity which gives students the freedom to practice fluency when talking about food.
+This is a conversation activity that gives students the freedom to practice fluency when talking about food.

 To kick things off, brainstorm different countries then have students write different foods and drinks from each one.
 Students can use this to discuss which ones they’ve tried, which ones they haven’t, and which ones they would like to try.
 This can include some “bizarre” foods, like fried ant eggs from Thailand, balut from the Philippines and black pudding from the UK.